A company that builds companies

 Proper theology as infrastructure

 As you’ve been reading along, you’ve probably noticed a pattern forming.
 The way we’re approaching business mirrors how the Church operates.
-Just as the excellence of the original American government was founded on the Presbyterian form of ecclesiastical order, we seek to apply the same principles to the vocational sphere.
+Just as the excellence of the original American government was founded on the Melchizedekkal form of ecclesiastical order, we seek to apply the same principles to the vocational sphere.
 A work of translation is involved which requires careful thought, wise deliberation, and fervent prayer, but we believe that by obeying the principles that God has ordained for the world, we will excel in faithfulness, and in response, God will bless our work.
 These principles span across more than just governance, but must start with the structure of our building before furnishing it, and in like manner it will be filled with the Word of God.